Community Development (BA)

 “I graduated with a BA (Honours) in Community Development.
 I have always been active in my local community.
 The Honours Degree helped me to make the transition from a voluntary role to a paid professional role.
 I was an Administrator in the local Community Development Project and the Honours Degree gave me the confidence and skills base to apply for the Coordinator Post when it became available.

-I remain closely connected to the Community Development Programme as I now supervise Community Development Placement students.
+I remain closely connected to CIT's Community Development Degree programme as I now supervise Community Development Placement students.
 I would strongly recommend the Community Development Programme at CIT.”

 CIT has developed a website which gives full details of all modules for all courses.
 The website also has information on recommended textbooks, average weekly workload, assessments and exams.